CKillen/Phaser-template-js/README.md

-## This is the base Repo for my absolute beginner tutorials.
-If you know how to use Javascript well, I highly recommend you instead use the [Typescript version](https://github.com/CKillen/phaser-template-js).
-While types can be confusing at first, they are 100% worth learning about once you have a solid grasp on js.
+## I Highly recommend you use TypeScript over JavaScript.
+It is 100% worth the time to learn

 This repo was made from [Geocine's Template](https://github.com/geocine/phaser3-rollup-typescript).
 Their repo is worth a star!
-If you don't want to use typescript and don't want the automated pushes to github pages I highly recommend just using their repo.
+If you want to use typescript and don't want the automated pushes to github pages I highly recommend just using their repo.

 [Geocine's Template](https://github.com/geocine/phaser3-rollup-typescript) provided a [Phaser 3](https://github.com/photonstorm/phaser) starter with [TypeScript](https://www.typescriptlang.org/), [Rollup](https://rollupjs.org) with ⚡️ lightning fast HMR through [Vite](https://vitejs.dev/).

 I changed a few minor things and added a github workflow that will automatically deploy the site to a gh-page branch on push.
-This project also is for js.
+This template also removes TS.
 Follow the below steps.
 If you have trouble check my youtube video here [WIP](https://) or contact me (see bottom of README)

 ## Creating your own project off the template